onflow/flow/docs/content/support/flow-port/index.md

   2. Next, you will specify which node operator you would like to delegate to and how many tokens you want to delegate to them.

 ## I have successfully executed a Stake Transaction, now what?
-  - Now that you have executed a stake transaction in either Flow Port or your custody provider’s portal, that transaction will now sit in a pending status until it is processed, which will be at the next Epoch Date (which is currently weekly).
+  - Now that you have executed a stake transaction in either Flow Port or your custody provider’s portal, that transaction will sit in a pending status until it is processed, which will be at the next [Epoch](/staking/#epochs) Date (which is currently weekly).
-  - During the next Epoch, the transaction will be processed.
-If successful, the provided FLOW will be staked and the associated Node would be either a) included in the network protocol if it is a new node or b) continue to operate as is in the network protocol.
+  - During the next [Epoch](/staking/#epochs), the transaction will be processed.
+If successful, the provided FLOW will be staked and the associated Node would be either **a)** included in the network protocol if it is a new node or **b)** continue to operate as is in the network protocol.
   - You are now a part of Flow, and will begin to earn rewards for being a valued member of the network!

-### You have variable options at this point to:
+## What else can I do?
   - Add additional stake to your existing stake.
 Any added FLOW will again sit in a pending status and be processed at the next epoch.
   - Withdraw/re-stake your earned rewards.
 If you decide to withdraw your rewards, this actions will happen instantly.
-If you decide to re-stake your rewards, the request will again sit in a pending status and will be processed at the next Epoch.
+If you decide to re-stake your rewards, the request will again sit in a pending status and will be processed at the next [Epoch](/staking/#epochs).
   - Request to be unstaked from the network.
-The unstake request will sit in a pening status for two epochs.
+The unstake request will sit in a pending status for two epochs.
 Once it is processed, the amount that has been unstaked will sit in your unstaked FLOW amount and can now be withdrawn or re-staked.